GabrielMMelo/digital-garden/src/site/notes/01_projects/blog/Home.md

 # gabrielmmelo's Blog

-> [!Quote] ‎
-> *If you ever have to answer the same question twice, it’s probably a good idea to turn it into a blog post.*
+> [!Quote] *"If you ever have to answer the same question twice, it’s probably a good idea to turn it into a blog post.*"
 > 																																		Unknown author

 > [!WARNING] Pending
-> This is work in progress
+> This is a work in progress

 ## Posts